wet-boew/wet-boew-wordpress/README.md

 - Requires the following WP plugins: qTranslate - http://www.qianqin.de/qtranslate/

-This plugin should be installed and English and French should be enabled before you activate the WET WP theme.
+This plugin should be installed with both English and French enabled before you activate the WET WP theme.